astronomer/docs/astro/cloud-ide/quickstart.md

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->

-The Cloud IDE is currently in _Public Preview_.
-This means that it is available to all Astro customers, but is still undergoing heavy development and features are subject to change.
-Creating projects in the Cloud IDE does not impact running tasks on existing Deployments.
-If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
+The Cloud IDE is currently in _Public Preview_ and it is available to all Astro customers.
+It is still in development and features and functionality are subject to change.
+Creating projects in the Cloud IDE does not affect running tasks on existing Deployments.
+If you have feedback on the Cloud IDE you'd like to share, you can submit it on the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).

 :::

-This quickstart walks you through creating and running your first project through the Astro Cloud IDE.
+Use this quickstart to create and run your first project with the Cloud IDE.

 ## Prerequisites

 To complete this quickstart, you need:

-- Workspace Editor permissions to an [Astro Workspace](manage-workspaces.md).
+- Workspace Editor permissions in an [Astro Workspace](manage-workspaces.md).
 - Optional.
 A database hosted in one of the following services:
     - GCP BigQuery
     - Postgres (hosted)